Fresh Fruits & Vegetables in Spring

 Fresh Green Peas

-Podding peas can also be a fun kitchen task for kids.
-Once shelled, they need only a few minutes cooking to bring out their best flavour and texture.
+Podding peas can be a fun kitchen task for kids.
+Once shelled, they need only a few minutes cooking.
+Boil or steam briefly, then mash lightly with olive oil or butter and season well.

 Bananas